Algy/tempy/README.md

 Dependency
 --
-In compilation of C sources, it depends on GNU flex and Lemon parser.
-Source codes of the latter are provided inside this repo.
-So GNU flex is only an external dependency.
+In compilation of C sources, it only depends on Lemon parser, which is provided inside the repo.
+No need to install other library beforehand.

 Python wrapper
 --